rotki/rotki/docs/usage_guide.rst

 Rotki is capable of pulling and decoding a bunch of different events, ranging from EVM chain transactions to exchanges events and more.
 When you visit the ``History Events`` section the process to obtain all the information will start.
 You will be able to check the status in an informative breakdown per blockchain address.
 Free users are limited to a number of latest events.

+History events can be filtered if you have a premium subscription activated.
+You can filter by:

+- Account (a tracked blockchain address)
+- Time range
+- Asset involved in the transaction
+- Protocol that interacted in the transaction
+- Location of the event (ethereum, optimism, kraken, etc.)
+- Event type (deposit, withdrawal, etc.)
+- Event sub type (fee, spend, etc.)
+- Entry type (EVM event, ETH block event, etc.)
+- Counterparty address
+- Tx hash of a particular transaction that you want to check
+- Index of an eth2 validator that you want to see events for
+- Only show customized events
+- ... more

 .. image:: images/events_query_process.png
    :alt: History events query status breakdown
    :align: center